 Atlanta and Southeast Gardening

-Subscribe to my blog for updates on the gardening scene in Atlanta and the region.
-Check out the events calendar for the area's only curated calendar of sales, shows, workshops and other garden events.
+Subscribe to my blog for updates on the gardening scene in Atlanta and the Southeast.
+Check out the events calendar for the region's only curated calendar of sales, shows, workshops and other garden events.

-I am seeking a literary agent for a children's picture book about the monarch butterfly migration.
+I am seeking a literary agent for a children's picture book I have written about the monarch butterfly.
 I have a completed draft that has received a very positive professional review.
-While I have an extensive journalism background, I am attempting to be a debut children's book author.
-That, I am finding, is a big hill to climb.
+While I have an extensive journalism background, I have found that becoming a debut children's book author is a big hill to climb.
 One step at a time ...

 Gardens, Nature and the environment